dhis2/dhis2-docs/src/commonmark/en/content/implementation/support.md

   - Problem description: Describe the problem clearly, why you think it is a problem and which behavior you would expect from the system.

-Your bug report will be investigated by the developer team and be given a status.
+Your bug report will be investigated by the Testing/QA team and be given a status.
-If valid it will also be assigned to a developer and approver and eventually be fixed.
-Note that bugfixes are incorporated into the trunk and latest release branch - so more testing and feedback to the developer teams leads to higher quality of your software.
+If valid its status will be set to "TO DO" and will be visible for the development team in their planning of milestones and releases.
+It can then be assigned to a developer and be fixed.
+Note that bugfixes are incorporated into the master branch and branches of up to the three latest (supported) DHIS2 releases - so more testing and feedback to the developer teams leads to higher quality of your software.

 If you want to suggest new functionality to be implemented in DHIS2 you should first start a discussion on the Community of Practice to get feedback on your